St. Louis Area Renter Occupied Housing On the Rise While Owner Occupied Housing Declines

 Report says housing market recovery to be led by demand by investors for rental property

-dennis-norman-st-louis-realtor-According to a new report, The Shifting Nature of U.S. Housing Demand, by The Demand Institute, average home prices will increase by up to 1 percent in the second half of 2012.
+According to a new report, The Shifting Nature of U.S. Housing Demand, by The Demand Institute, average home prices will increase by up to 1 percent in the second half of 2012.
 By 2014, home prices will increase by as much as 2.5 percent.
 From 2015 to 2017, the study projects annual increases between 3 and 4 percent.
-Since the real estate market is very local, it is not surprising that the report says this recovery will not be uniform across the country, and the strongest markets could capture average gains of 5 percent or more in the coming years.
-Continue reading “Report says housing market recovery to be led by demand by investors for rental property
+This recovery will not be uniform across the country, and the strongest markets could capture average gains of 5 percent or more in the coming years.
+Continue Reading →

 Fed Reserve Governor Duke on the "Prescriptions for Housing Recovery"